-For the purpose of determining the adequacy of a subrecipient's financial management system, DARS shall consider the following records maintained on a current basis to be minimum:
+For determining the adequacy of a subrecipient's financial management system, DARS requires the following records to be maintained on a current basis:

-- General Journal, - General Ledger, - Separate or combined Cash Receipts and Disbursements Journal or Voucher Register, - Payroll Register (if the agency has more than 10 employees), - Fixed Assets Register for all owned and leased property and equipment, - In-Kind Journal/Worksheets, - Project Cost Control Subsidiary Ledger/Worksheets, and - Bank statements reconciled within 30 working days of receipt.
+- General Journal, - General Ledger, - Separate or combined Cash Receipts and Disbursements Journal or Voucher Register, - Payroll Register - Fixed Assets Register for all owned and leased property and equipment, - In-Kind Journal/Worksheets, - Project Cost Control Subsidiary Ledger/Worksheets, and - Bank statements reconciled within 30 working days of receipt and verification thereof.

-Grantees of DARS may substitute the equivalent kind of records for those specified in C. above provided the substitute records meet the function for which those records have been required.
+Grantees of DARS may substitute the equivalent kind of records for those specified above provided the substitute records meet the function for which those records have been required.

-An area agency on aging shall have procedures for determining the reasonableness, allowability and allocability of all contract costs.
+An Area Agency on Aging shall have procedures for determining the reasonableness, allowability and allocability of all contract costs.

-Applicable Accounting Standards - The type of entity an Agency is will govern the accounting principles the Agency will use or adopt.
+Applicable Accounting Standards - The type of entity an Agency is, will govern the accounting principles the Agency will use or adopt.
 Entity type will influence the grant regulations that will govern the agency.
 There are a variety of non-business entities: universities, hospitals, governments, voluntary health and welfare organizations, etc. Most agencies will either adopt standards applicable to local governments or to other non-profit organizations.
 Most agencies are organized as non-profit organizations and should use standards for non-profit organizations.
 Some agencies are components of governmental entities.
 These entities should follow the standards for governmental entities.

 Government Agencies - Some agencies are incorporated as joint exercises of powers and some agencies are an agency of a single local government.
-The Governmental Accounting Standards Board (GASB) adopted Statements of Governmental Accounting Standards as authoritative GAAP for governmental entities.
+The Governmental Accounting Standards

+Board (GASB) adopted Statements of Governmental Accounting Standards as authoritative GAAP for governmental entities.
 These statements provide guidance on which entities should use the standards issued by the GASB.